Eliasjoneborg/incidence-of-opportunities-for-improvement/Study-Plan.md

-Approximately half of all deaths attributable to trauma occur within minutes of the initial injury \[[3](#ref-Trauma)\], making primary prevention the most effective way to significantly adress mortality and morbidity.
+Approximately half of all deaths attributable to trauma occur within minutes of the initial injury \[[3](#ref-Trauma)\], making primary prevention the most effective way to significantly address mortality and morbidity.
 The second half however, often as a result of neurological dysfunction, sepsis or multisystem organ failure, occurs later and can to a point, be prevented \[[3](#ref-Trauma)\].
 Evidence of this is seen